Q-FRC/Dashboard/README.md

 cmake -S . -B build -DUSE_SYSTEM_NTCORE=OFF -DUSE_SYSTEM_PROTOBUF=OFF
 ```

-Though you can use the system ntcore with the bundled protobuf, this is not recommended and is entirely untested.
+Using the system ntcore with the bundled protobuf is unnecessary and will break things.
+If you have ntcore installed to the system, protobuf will also be installed.

 ### Ubuntu
 ```bash